 The EMRF rubric gets a little more interesting when applying it to more complex work, like mathematical proofs.
 I have an activity I like to do in proof based courses where students "grade" a piece of work that I present to them.
 Students read through a proposition and proposed proof and then use clickers to rate the work according to the specifications for student work document.

-In the pre-class activity only 65% of students correctly identified that the proposition was true but that there is a major flaw – the base case in the proof is missing.
+Students were given a pre-class activity with an induction proof where the base case was left out.
+In the pre-class activity only 65% of students correctly identified that the proposition was true but that it had this major flaw.
 Most of the remaining 35% said the proof had only minor errors to be corrected that had to do with style and phrasing.
 In class, I put this proof up on the screen and asked students what grade they would give it, if they were me.
 About 1/3 of the students said either E or M, about 1/3 R, and about 1/3 F. We had a really interesting discussion then about what constitutes passing versus non-passing work, and what differentiates E from M. Once students saw the missing base case, all the E/M people switched to F!
 Students are much harsher graders than I am.

 For me, this is an F grade because it's fragmentary.
 (One could make a good argument for R, though.)
 A nice teaching moment in the discussion was that the grade of F does not mean catastrophic failure.
 It means "fragmentary" and many times, work graded at an F is five minutes and two sentences away from E, which is the case for this proof.